 However, for many older adults, estate planning also involves critical management of your extended health care responsibilities.
 An estate plan may stipulate how you want your medical needs to be handled.
 As noted above, tens of thousands of Americans are incapacitated by strokes every year.
 The ones who have an estate plan in place can save their families a lot of stress and anxiety about their health care needs.

 An estate plan also can include financial choices you want to make while you are still healthy, such as establishing business succession procedures, naming insurance beneficiaries, and arranging charitable endowments.
 A solid estate plan can lower the tax liabilities for your inheritors.

 Cordell Planning Partners is dedicated to helping you understand the importance and benefits of estate planning.
 Their attorneys will help guide you, based on your unique needs, as you navigate living wills, trusts, health care proxies, probate, estate taxes, and other intricacies of the aging process.

 Without proper estate planning, your assets are at risk from the government, lawsuits, or even members of your own family.
-To learn more, contact us and schedule a free one-hour initial consultation to discuss your needs.
+To learn more, contact us and receive a complimentary estate plan analysis.